codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ## High-Availability (HA) with active-passive clusters
 Enable high-availability in the Codefresh platform for disaster recovery with an active-passive cluster configuration.
+Review the prerequisites, and then do the following to configure high-availability:
+* For new installations, install Codefresh on active cluster
-Configure the passive cluster to support high-availability and then install Codefresh.
+* Configure the passive cluster
+* Install Codefresh on the passive cluster
+* When needed, switch between clusters for disaster recovery

 ### Prerequisites